 It’s impossible to say which place has the best brunch in Miami – because there are just so many great options to choose from!
 Whether you want drinks with friends or a quiet place to enjoy your favorite breakfast foods, nobody does brunch better than The Magic City.

 Of course, while brunch is great, there’s no need to limit your dining options when in town.
-You might want to visit these seafood spots after you’ve had your fill of brunch.
+You might want to visit these seafood spots after you’ve had your fill of brunch, or grab a drink on the top floor at these rooftop bars!

 Did your favorite must-have brunch spot make my list?
 If not, let me know in the comments so I can check it out for a future update!